-Unlocking the American dream: What is the true cost of cuts to arts funding?
+Unlocking the American Dream: What is the true cost of cuts to arts funding?

 Our company mission is to find creative ways to help our clients make the world better.
 Our clients include museums and other organizations and companies that support or serve the arts.
 Although our primary work with these clients is brand- and strategy-related, we inevitably get involved professionally and personally in their missions.
-This is what brings me to Washington DC this week with several hundred other museum advocates from all 50 states: to meet with our congressional delegations and remind them how important the arts are to America.
+This is what brings me back to Washington DC this week with several hundred other museum advocates from all 50 states: to meet with our congressional delegations and remind them how important the arts are to America.

 The vast majority of the work museums do is privately funded, but this work is catalyzed by a kernel of funding from the government.